oadoody/Data6505RealEstate/README.md

 -Further the analysis to find a recommendation for our client

--Give our client recommended listing
+-Recommended our client a location
 # Data Source
  The data set was found on Kaggle.com and is called "USA Real Estate Data"